|Join Our Mailing List|

-“Nazism is dead, and good riddance, with its Führer.
-What remains today is the truth.
-Let us dare to proclaim it.
-The nonexistence of the gas chambers is good news for poor mankind – good news which one would be wrong to suppress any longer.”– Robert Faurisson
+“Nazism is dead and gone, together with its Führer.
+There remains today the truth.
+Let us dare to tell it publicly.
+The non-existence of the 'gas chambers' is good news for humanity.
+Good news that it would be wrong to keep hidden any longer”—Robert Faurisson

 For the fifth time since 1979, the Institute for Historical Review held a conference to present and discuss papers on various aspects of twentieth century history – the Holocaust, Hitler’s military strategy and war aims, the Nuremberg tribunals, Britain and the partition of Palestine, Zionist political influence, the Hungarian Revolution of 1956, and, as a background motif, the various legal problems caused by the publication of their heterodox views on all these subjects and more.
 In 1979 about 75 people attended the first IHR convention; this year it was up to 150, and I too was in attendance.
 I had never been to a “revisionist” confab before, and one might well wonder what I was doing there, but this can be explained.
 First, as a historian I was intrigued by the sheer gall of the most controversial revisionist hypothesis: that the Third Reich had pursued no mass physical extermination policy against the Jews (i.e., there had been few or no gassings in “death” camps).
 Second, as a collector of prime conspiracy theories, I knew as soon as I heard about this aspect of World War II revisionism that it took the cake and ate it too.
 Third, as a student, like everyone, of a human nature that grows increasingly slippery, I was drawn to comprehend the logic involved, a logic I felt sure must boil down to the self-serving neo-Nazi reasoning: “Hitler would never have done such thing – but he should have!” or “The Holocaust never happened – let’s have a holocaust!”